August 29, 2025

 Francistown’s long history as a hub for mining and heavy industry has cultivated a different kind of workforce.

-Vocational Skills: The local labor force is often strong in the technical and vocational skills relevant to manufacturing, maintenance, and plant operations.
+• Vocational Skills: The local labor force often possesses strong technical and vocational skills relevant to manufacturing, maintenance, and plant operations.

-Cost of Labor: Labor costs in Francistown may be comparatively lower than in the capital, which can significantly impact operational expenditures for a labor-intensive assembly line.
+• Cost of Labor: Labor costs in Francistown may be comparatively lower than in the capital, a factor that can significantly impact operational expenditures for a labor-intensive assembly line.

-Experience from similar turnkey projects shows that a common challenge for new ventures is finding experienced production line supervisors.
-While Gaborone may offer a wider professional network, Francistown’s industrial base provides a solid foundation of technical operators
+Experience from similar turnkey projects shows that finding experienced production line supervisors is a common challenge for new ventures.
+While Gaborone may offer a wider professional network, Francistown’s industrial base provides a solid foundation of technical operators.

 Land and Operating Costs

-Initial capital outlay and ongoing operational costs are fundamental to any investment decision.
-Here, the two cities present a clear trade-off.
+Initial capital outlay and ongoing operational costs are fundamental to any investment decision, and here, the two cities present a clear trade-off.

 In Gaborone, high demand for industrial land, particularly within prime zones like the SEZA areas, translates to higher acquisition or lease costs.
 Typical industrial land prices can be 40–60% higher than in Francistown.
 This premium, however, is often justified by superior infrastructure and proximity to key services.

 Francistown, by contrast, offers more affordable and readily available industrial land.
 This allows for larger-scale developments or provides significant cost savings for new ventures.
-Lower ancillary costs, such as employee housing and transportation, can also contribute to a lower overall operating expense profile.
+Lower ancillary costs, such as employee housing and transportation, can also contribute to lower overall operating expenses.

 Making the Final Decision: A Structured Approach

-There is no single “correct” answer.
-The optimal location is the one that best aligns with a manufacturer’s specific business model.
-The decision should be guided by a weighted analysis of these factors within a comprehensive business plan.
+There is no single “correct” answer; the optimal location is the one that best aligns with a manufacturer’s specific business model.
+This decision should be guided by a weighted analysis of these factors within a comprehensive business plan.

 Consider Gaborone if your priorities are: